cirruselli/Data-Centric-Development-Milestone-Project/README.md

 the offspring whenever they want to, and also read about other offsprings (the CRUD functionality).
 This site is for breeders and I had an idea of a family tree when I created this site.
 Although there is not a family tree there is at least some information on every offspring about their mother and father.
 The stallions have information about how many offsprings each stallion has.
-There is a search-bar for searching the offsprings.
+There is a search-bar for searching the offsprings on the "offsprings A-I" page.
 You can search on everything, for example search for one of the stallions and view all the offprings he has.
+The "add offspring" page has a dropdown list for the "father" to eliminate misspelling or adding of another stallion.

 This type of site could also be useful for breeding catteries and kennels.
-The idea of following the males (and also the females) progression in breeding is interesting to know for both the owner and the owners of the offsprings.
+The idea of following the males (and also the females) progression in breeding is interesting to know for both the stallion owner and the owners of the offsprings.
 And this site acts a bit like a community for the offspring owners to come together.
-At the moment offsprings is only added to the "offspring A-I" page, since I have not done the functionality for the "offspring J-R" nor the "offspring S-Z".
+At the moment offsprings is only added to the "offsprings A-I" page, since I have not done the functionality for the "offsprings J-R" nor the "offsprings S-Z".
 These two last pages is empty for now.
+I decided to leave them up if I want to work on this project in the future.

+I decided to not have a profile page for the user, instead the "add offspring" page serves this purpose since adding offsprings is the main function for the user.

 - ### User stories